Shi Hu: During Shi Le's stint as Han-Zhao general

-In 319, Shi Le, after a dispute of Liu Yao, declared independence as the Prince of Zhao (thus establishing Later Zhao), and he bestowed Shi Hu a number of offices and the title the Duke of Zhongshan.
+In 319, Shi Le, after a dispute of Liu Yao, declared independence as the Prince of Zhao (thus establishing Later Zhao, named as such due to Liu Yao changing his state's name from Han to Zhao, distinguished as the Former Zhao), and he bestowed Shi Hu a number of offices and the title the Duke of Zhongshan.

 During Shi Le's reign as Later Zhao prince/emperor

 After Shi Le's establishment of Later Zhao, he, even more so than before, extensively relied on Shi Hu to defeat major enemies.
 The major battles that Shi Hu engaged in included: